 Despite its track record of success, the industry has been substantially impacted by recent global macroeconomic trends.
-The impact of COVID-19 on the production of transportation equipment was severely impacted as production of U.S. motor vehicles as factories were shut down in the early days of the pandemic to slow the spread of the virus.
-As the pandemic has continued, it is clear that "just-in-time" manufacturing processes have created serious vulnerabilities in global supply chains, which relied on efficient shipping and distribution networks.
-This has led to demand for warehousing and distribution centers throughout Missouri as manufacturers are seeking to strengthen supply chains that can no longer rely on the just-in-time approach.
+The impact of COVID-19 on the production of transportation equipment was severe as as factories were shut down in the early days of the pandemic to slow the spread of the virus.
+As the pandemic has continued, it is clear that "just-in-time" manufacturing processes created serious vulnerabilities in global supply chains, which relied on efficient shipping and distribution networks.
+This led to demand for warehousing and distribution centers throughout Missouri as manufacturers seek to strengthen supply chains and can no longer rely on the just-in-time approach.

 Poor road conditions can result in damaged products being delivered to the plant while congestion can cause unexpected delays at the plant.

 Maintaining a state of good repair and appropriate levels of service across the multimodal network is needed for this process to be successful.